-- A. The establishment or expansion of salt storage sheds, automobile junk yards, solid waste facilities or hazardous waste facilities. - B. The bulk storage of chemicals, petroleum products, toxic or hazardous materials. - C. The dumping or disposal of snow or ice collected from roadways and parking areas located outside the Overlay District.
+- A. The establishment or expansion of salt storage sheds, automobile junk yards, solid waste facilities or hazardous waste facilities. - B. Storage of petroleum products, hazardous chemicals or materials, chemical fertilizers, pesticides, insecticides, or herbicides. - C. The dumping or disposal of snow or ice collected from roadways and parking areas located outside the Overlay District. - D. Changing the flow of water into or out of the wetland associated with the Overlay District. - E. Pollution of the wetlands or groundwater associated with the Overlay District. - F. Substantial clearing of vegetation or alteration of the surface topography, except for purposes of agriculture or forest management in accordance with current best management practices. - H. Sand and gravel excavations or processing of excavated materials unless associated with a use approved as a Special Exception. - I. Mineral extraction.

-4.16 Restoration
+4.17 Restoration

-Any Wetland altered in violation of this Ordinance shall be restored at the expense of the offender and to the satisfaction of the Town.
+Any wetland or wetland buffer altered in violation of this Ordinance shall be restored at the expense of the offender and to the satisfaction of the Town.
+Such restoration shall be subject to federal, state and local permits as required.

-4.20 SHORELAND CONSERVATION OVERLAY DISTRICT
+4.20 SHORELAND CONSERVATION DISTRICT

-Shoreland is extremely important to the Town as it provides protection of water bodies which provide significant scenic, recreational, and wildlife values with the potential for public water supplies.
+Shoreland is extremely important to the Town since it helps protect water bodies that provide significant scenic, recreational, and wildlife values as well as potential public water supplies.
 It is intended that this Overlay District shall:

-- A. Protect natural areas by preventing the development of structures and land uses within 100 feet of a water body which will potentially contribute to pollution of surface and groundwater by sewage or toxic substances; - B. Protect surface waters from sedimentation, turbidity, runoff of storm water, and effluent from sewage disposal systems; - C. Preserve tree cover and other vegetative cover; - D. Protect wildlife habitat and maintain ecological balance; - E. Preserve scenic views; - F. Encourage those low intensity uses that can be harmoniously, appropriately and safely located with the shoreland.
+- A. Protect natural areas by preventing the development of structures and land uses within 100 feet of a water body which will potentially contribute to pollution of surface and groundwater by sewage or toxic substances; - B. Protect surface waters from sedimentation, turbidity, runoff of storm water, and effluent from sewage disposal systems;

+- C. Preserve tree cover and other vegetative cover; - D. Protect wildlife habitat and maintain ecological integrity of said habitat; - E. Preserve scenic views; - F. Encourage those low intensity uses that can be harmoniously, appropriately and safely located within the shoreland district.